-As the VIVA and OSPE examinations are 'live' oral examination there is no facility for re-checking results/grading.
+As the VIVA examination is a 'live' oral examination there is no facility for re-checking VIVA Examination results/grading.
 However, should a candidate wish to get feedback on their detailed results letter they should contact the examinations department directly by email (exams@rcpi.ie) within 10 working days of result letter issue.